 Registered Maine Sea Kayak Guides, ACA Instructors, Trip Planning and logistics, Instruction as needed and desired by group!

-Guide gratuities (10%-20% is customary) large group guide gratuities of 15% will be included
+Guide gratuities (15%-20% is customary) for your convenience large group guide gratuities of 20% will be included in trip pricing

 Overnight Adventure in Castine Area